TonyDC/cutepiesmtp/README.md

 The app listens on localhost, intercepts email messages, and writes them to a standard Unix mailbox file, displaying the newly received messages in real time.

 To use Cute Pie SMTP Daemon configure your email sending application to use `localhost`, `127.0.0.1` or `0.0.0.0` as the SMTP server.
-The default SMTP port is `25`; to have Cute Pie SMTP Daemon listen on port `25` it must be run with root privileges.
-To run under regular user you'll need to configure your email clients to use a port higher than `1024` and then set this port in Cute Pie SMTP Deamon under *Config* > *SMTP port*.

 ![Cute Pie SMTP Deamon](/images/screenshot.png?raw=true "Cute Pie SMTP Daemon main window")